m-mf/m-mf/doc/index.rst

   mminstall
     starts the installation of the system.

+  mmdocs
+  	opens up the m&mf documentation in your browser

   mmsetup pc
     shows the current configuration of the herb precache system, for the current defences mode you're in.
 You can adjusts the amounts by clicking on + or - beside the herb.